toBeOfUse/Twitter-Archive-Browser/api.rst

 ``GET /api/getpassword/:conversation_id``
 ------------------------------------------

 Asks the server for a randomly generated password that will grant access to a specific conversation, which can be placed in sharable links to conversations and messages.
-The response type will just be text/plain.
+The response type will be text/plain.
 This endpoint can only be used by users who were authenticated via the master password.

 ``POST /api/authenticate``
 -----------------------------